isir/greta/README.md

 Bevacqua, E., Pammi, S., Hyniewska, S. J., Schröder, M., & Pelachaud, C. (2010, September).
 Multimodal backchannels for embodied conversational agents.
 In International Conference on Intelligent Virtual Agents (pp. 194-200).
 Springer, Berlin, Heidelberg.

+## License

+Most parts of Greta are licensed under the GNU LGPL v3 (the master branch of the GitHub repository).
+Some parts of Greta are licensed under the GNU GPL v3 (the gpl branch of the GitHub repository); so if you use this branch, be aware that Greta will become GNU GPL v3 at the same time.